You know why it’s important to get out of your comfort zone. But is it always the thing to do?

 I helped MaryAnn use her Heart Magnet to attune her to the messages she is getting about each of the options before her.

-First, she doe an exercise to awaken her Heart Magnet.
+First, she does an exercise to awaken her Heart Magnet.
 (You can find that exercise at the end of this post).
 Then she pictures herself choosing to stay in her current position.
 She writes down the information coming to her from six channels: thoughts, feelings, physical sensations, voice (what she is saying and how her voice sounds), behaviors and intuition.

 Then she checks out the information she gets when she pictures herself accepting the new position.

 This exercise clarifies things for MaryAnn.
 She recognizes how strongly she is drawn to this new opportunity.
 After giving the matter further thought, including consideration of practical issues like employee benefits and job security, and assessing her own willingness to take the risks involved, she reaches a decision.
-She feels comfortable, confident and excited in preparing to step outside of her comfort zone.
+She feels comfortable, confident and excited in choosing to step outside of her comfort zone.
 She accepts the new position, and gives her current employer two months’ notice in order to assure a smooth transition.

 Awakening Your Own Heart Magnet